Bradford County Court Records

 - Divorce/Custody/FC Cover Sheet

 The Bradford County Domestic Relations Office handles child support, spousal support, and alimony pendente lite matters under the supervision of the President Judge.
-The office can be reached at (570) 265-1718 (automated phone system).
+Reach the office at (570) 265-1718 (automated phone system).
 Forms and additional resources are available through the PA Child Support Program website.

 Marriage licenses are issued by the Register and Recorder.
-The fee for a marriage license is $40.00, with an additional $2.00 for a consent form if applicable and $19.00 for a three-day waiver petition.
+The license fee is $40.00, with an additional $2.00 for a consent form if applicable and $19.00 for a three-day waiver petition.
 Certified copies of a marriage license cost $6.00.
-An Online Marriage Application is available through the county’s Landex partnership.
-In-person appointments for marriage license processing can be scheduled by calling (570) 265-1702; recording hours for appointments are Monday through Friday, 8:00 a.m. to 3:30 p.m.
+An Online Marriage Application is available through the county's Landex partnership.
+To schedule an in-person appointment for marriage license processing, call (570) 265-1702; recording hours for appointments run Monday through Friday, 8:00 a.m. to 3:30 p.m.

 Birth and death certificates from 1893 through 1905 are held by the Register and Recorder.
 Birth records cost $20.00 and death records $9.00 from this office.
-Requesters can visit in person or submit a mail request with a self-addressed stamped envelope; staff will conduct the search and bill when the record is located.
-For records from 1906 to the present, the Pennsylvania Department of Health Division of Vital Records is the issuing authority.
-The standard fee for a birth or death certificate from the state is $20.00, with an additional $10.00 processing fee for online orders.
-Applicants can submit by mail using the Application for a Birth Certificate or Application for a Death Certificate, along with a check or money order and a valid ID, to:
+You can visit in person or submit a mail request with a self-addressed stamped envelope; staff will search the record and bill you when it is located.
+For records from 1906 to the present, contact the Pennsylvania Department of Health's Division of Vital Records.
+The standard state fee is $20.00 per birth or death certificate, with an additional $10.00 processing fee for online orders.
+Mail requests can be submitted using the Application for a Birth Certificate or Application for a Death Certificate, along with a check or money order and valid ID, sent to:

 Division of Vital Records